thomasbattram/thesis/index/thesis.utf8.md

 As discussed in __Section \@ref(establishing-causality)__, Mendelian randomization (MR) can be used to help infer causality in associations between DNA methylation and complex traits [@Relton2012; @Relton2015; @Richardson2017] under a paradigm that largely mitigates the problem of confounding if certain assumptions are met (__Figure \@ref(fig:mr-diagram)__).

 In this study, I performed a meta-analysis of four lung cancer EWAS (918 case-control pairs) from prospective cohort studies to identify CpG sites associated with lung cancer risk and applied MR to investigate whether the observed DNA methylation changes at these sites are causally linked to lung cancer.

-In this chapter, Dr Rebecca Richmond performed analysis in the CCHS cohort (see __Sections \@ref(ahrr-one-sample-mr-methods) and \@ref(ahrr-one-sample-mr)__) and contributed to writing the introduction and discussion.
-Dr Andrew E. Teschendorff analysed differences in lung tumour and adjacent healthy tissue (see __Sections \@ref(lc-heathly-v-normal-methods) and \@ref(lc-heathly-v-normal)__).
-I completed the rest of the analyses and wrote each section, except those for which Dr Rebecca Richmond completed the analyses.

 ## Methods {#methods-07}